WeirongChen/DeepEdge-PyTorch/README.md

 # DeepEdeg-PyTorch
-A implementation of DeepEdge in PyTorch.
+Anthor implementation of DeepEdge using PyTorch.

 See my other repositories github.com/WeirongChen/DeepEdge for details about DeepEdge.